ncklinux/LocalPythonCMS/README.md

 ## Troubleshooting

-If you encountered the following module error (any module error in fact) `No module named 'pip'`, see below for more details:
+If you encountered the following module error, in fact, any similar module error `No module named 'pip'`, see below for more details:

 ```bash
 $ python main.py